PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-13 17:34:47
+Last updated: 2024-04-13 17:35:20
-Random Quote: Kids, you can't cling to the past.
-Because no matter how tight you hold on... it's already gone. - Ted Mosby
+Random Quote: As the twig is bent, so grows the tree. - Pacho Herrera